AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/create-projects.md

 [Components](/help/analyze/analysis-workspace/components/analysis-workspace-components.md) make up the actual data of any project.
 You can add components to visualizations or to panels.

+>[!TIP]
+>
+>For information about each component, select the Info icon next to a component's name in the left rail, or see the [Analytics Components Guide](/help/components/home.md).

+To add a component:

 1. Select the **[!UICONTROL Components]** icon in the left rail.

    ![](assets/build-components.png)

 1. Search for the component you want to add.
 When it appears in the left rail, drag it to a panel or visualization within your project.

->[!TIP]
->
->   For information about each components, select the Info icon next to a component's name in the left rail, or see the [Analytics Components Guide](/help/components/home.md).
+### Save and share the project

+As you create an analysis in Analysis Workspace, your work is [automatically saved](/help/analyze/analysis-workspace/build-workspace-project/save-projects.md).

+When you finish building out the project and it's gathering actionable insights, the project is ready to be consumed by others.
+You can share the project with users and groups in your organization, or even with people outside your organization.
+For information about sharing a project, see [Share projects](/help/analyze/analysis-workspace/curate-share/share-projects.md).